Eyes of Insight: Aiza Ahmed on her Unsung Heroes

 Aiza Ahmed, Canvas conversations, pen on paper, 7.5 x 5.5 inches, 2020.

-SA In what ways has the influence of your background shaped and informed your artistic practice?
+SA In what ways has the influence of your background shaped and informed your practice?

 AA Living in both the East and West has undoubtedly influenced my practice.
 Whether that’s looking at people, objects, spaces, specific gestures, social cues, and other details, have all fed into my work and brought me to where I am now — in my thinking, attitudes, and opinions.
 I find myself constantly weaving bits and pieces in from everywhere I have been lucky enough to live.